roman-milk/roman-milk.github.io/my-whores.md

+===

- ****** My Whores Ch.
-03 ****** byJust_Plain_Bob© I sat there staring at my mother and not quite believing what she was telling me.
+I sat there staring at my mother and not quite believing what she was telling me.
 My Aunt Cathy was a slut?
 The woman who had given me my first hard on was an easy piece of ass?
 I wished that I had known that a long time ago.
 I can honestly say that I had never once thought about Roxie or my mother in a sexual way until circumstances put them on my dick, but I had lusted after my big titted aunt since I was eleven years old.
 Still did for that matter and now mom tells me that she's a slut.
 I smiled and my mind started churning as I tried to figure out how I was going to get my hands on those tits.
 Mom saw the smile, "What's the matter baby, tired of me all ready?"

  "Not hardly mom; it's just that I've had the hots for Aunt Cathy for years."